tomas-osswald/switch_2020_g3/docs/US002GetStandardCategories.md

 ## 3.3.
 Applied Patterns

-We applied some GRASP principles as Controller and Creator.
+We applied some GRASP principles as Controller, Creator and Information Expert.

 ## 3.4.
 Tests